 All WECS shall be manufactured and constructed with the best available noise reduction technology available at the time of their construction.

-Maximum L10.
-The sound pressure level generated by a WECS shall not exceed 50 dB(A) as measured at a participating occupied building, 50 dB(A) as measured at any non-participating property line, and 45 dB(A) as measured at any existing, non-participating occupied building.
-This sound pressure level shall not be exceeded for more than 6 minutes (L 10) in any hour of the day.
+Maximum Sound Level.
+The Lmax sound pressure level generated by a WECS shall not exceed 50 dB(A)/55dB(C) as measured at a participating occupied building, 45 dB(A)/50dB(C) as measured at any non-participating property line.

 Average Leq.
-The sound pressure level generated by a WECS shall not exceed 40 dB(A) at Leq over a one (1) hour period as measured at any occupied building.
+The sound pressure level generated by a WECS shall not exceed 40 dB(A) at Leq over a one (1) hour period as measured at any non-participating property line.
+Further, the sound pressure level generated by a WECS shall not exceed 45 dB(C) at Leq over a one (1) hour period as measured at any non-participating property line.

-If the ambient sound pressure level exceeds a minimum requirement of this Section, the standard shall be ambient dB(A) plus 5 dB(A).
+If the ambient sound pressure level exceeds a minimum requirement of this Section, the standard shall be ambient dB(A) plus 5 dB(A) and ambient dB(C) plus 5 dB(C)

-As part of the application and prior to installation, the applicant shall provide modeling and analysis that will confirm that the WECS will not exceed the maximum permitted sound pressure levels.
+As part of the application and prior to installation, the applicant, owner, or operator shall provide modeling and analysis that will confirm that the WECS will not exceed the maximum permitted sound pressure levels.
 Modeling and analysis shall conform to IEC 61400 and ISO 9613.

 After installation of the WECS, sound pressure level measurements shall be done by an independent third-party, qualified professional approved by the Township according to the procedures in the most current version of ANSI S12.18 (Outdoor Measurement of Sound Pressure Level) and ANSI 12.9 (Description and Measurement of Environmental Sound) with applicable normative references.
-All sound pressure levels shall be measured with a sound meter that meets or exceeds the most current version of ANSI S1.4 specifications for a Type II sound meter.
+All sound pressure levels shall be measured with a sound meter that meets or exceeds the most current version of ANSI S1.4 specifications for a Type I sound meter.
 Sound pressure level measurements shall be completed each year before the anniversary of the initial report.

 Documentation of the actual sound pressure level measurements shall be provided to the Township within 6 months of the commercial operation of the project.
 Sound pressure level measurements shall be provided to the Township within 60 days of the testing date.